Festivals & Events

 Even today, a descendant of the Soma clan assumes the role of supreme commander during the festival.
 The Soma Nomaoi has been designated as an Important National Intangible Folk Cultural Asset.

-The event is usually held on the last weekend of July.
+The event is usually held on the last Saturday, Sunday and Monday of July.
 The Shinto departure ceremony, Shutsujin-shiki, takes place concurrently at three important shrines: Ota-jinja Shrine, Nakamura-jinja Shrine, and Odaka-jinja Shrine.

 Don't miss the second day, where a parade of proud riders in traditional samurai armor ride down the street with banners of various houses and clans fluttering in the wind.

 The main race, known as Kachu Keiba, takes place at noon.
 The participants gallop around the 1,000-meter track with helmets off and banners streaming behind them in scenes that seem straight out of a movie.

 Next is the Shinki-soudatsusen, where hundreds of mounted samurai fight to capture sacred flags that are shot into the air.

 The last day features Nomakake, where mounted horsemen chase horses into the shrine precincts and young men who had a Shinto blessing and dressed in white attire run and try to capture horses barehanded.
 The first horse that is captured is then ceremoniously given as an offering to Odaka Shrine.